mfumagalli/mfumagalli.github.io/blog.md

-A collection of our recent publications and their summary is listed here.
+A collection of our recent deliverables (since our relocation to QMUL) and their summary is listed here.

 <ul>
   {% for post in site.posts %}